Braemar Property Value Report: November-December 2022 (Heritage Series)

-Before we get started, it is important to define Braemar Heritage homes.
-They are the mid-sized single family homes, built by Brookfield Homes.
+Before the weekend, booked with showings for my buyer-clients, I am getting out this most recent Braemar Property Value Report focused on Heritage Series homes in our neighborhood.
+Heritage homes are the mid-sized single family homes, built by Brookfield Homes in our neighborhood.
 They have two car attached garages and include the following floor plans: Exeter, Yardley, Zachery (a.k.a.
 Zurich) & Waverly.
-The homes built by Coscan in Braemar North Gate are also included in this group, as they are similar in size.
+The homes built by Coscan (before Brookfield Homes took them over) in Braemar North Gate are also included in this group, as they are similar in size.

 Chris Ann Cleland

 Associate Broker, Licensed in VA

 Pingback: Braemar Property Value Report: January-February 2023 (Heritage Series) | Selling Braemar

 Pingback: Braemar Property Value Report: March-April 2023 (NV Homes) | Selling Braemar